chaptersix/signal-demo/README.md

 - **Actor-based Messaging:**
   Encapsulates the protocol in an `Actor` class, which automatically generates key pairs and manages conversation initiation, message encryption (send), and decryption (receive).

-- **Message Exchange Simulation:**
-  Demonstrates a conversation where Bob sends "I know who killed JFK", Alice replies "who?", and Bob responds with "...................... your mom".

----

-## Requirements

-- **Python 3.10+**
-- **kyber-py:** A pure Python implementation of ML‑KEM/CRYSTALS‑Kyber (for post‑quantum key encapsulation).
-- **cryptography:** Provides implementations for X25519, HKDF, and AES-GCM.

-Additional sub-dependencies (such as `numpy` and `pycryptodome`) are installed automatically with `kyber-py`.

 ---
 ## Installation

 1. **Clone the repository (if applicable):**